 During this NEW ERA of COVID, stressors are magnified by many factors of ten.
 Moreover, while HR professionals are dealing with their own stress levels, they are also responsible for managing workplace stress for the organization.
 It’s no surprise that the Professionals in Human Resources Association identified HR as some of the most stressed professionals in the workplace.
 In their article, Self-care for HR in the Time of COVID-19, they offer recommendations to avoid burnout.

-2. Use Webcam for Interviews for HR Professionals
+2. Use Webcam for Interviews to Build a Personal Connection

 It is an ideal time to streamline the interview process and take maximum advantage of technology by using a webcam for interviewing.
 This topic has been covered in prior blogs and, most recently, by Paul Duke on April 23, Remote Interviewing: The Silver Lining.
 Goodwin Recruiting has extensive experience in this area and can offer coaching on the subject.
 There are many choices of media in the arena with Zoom and Google Hangouts among the more popular.